artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## LaProfiler-TimeOffset-Filtered

-And just for safe measure, let's flip the order of operations between the Filter and TimeOffset operations.
-TimeOffsets are concatennated where possible and performed before the Filters operations.
+And just for safe measure, let's run the same test but flip the order of operations between the Filter and TimeOffset operations.
+TimeOffsets are concatenated where possible and performed before the Filters operations.

 ![Screenshot of LaProfiler Node Graph](/wiki/assets/Screenshot_LaProfiler-TimeOffset-Filtered_NodeGraph.png)